 Insulin is a hormone that helps the body absorb glucose and keeps blood sugar levels balanced.
 Insulin resistance makes it harder for the body’s cells to take in glucose.
 However, some dietary measures can improve insulin resistance.

-In this article, we look at the dietary and lifestyle changes a person can make to increase their body’s sensitivity to insulin.
+This article will explore the dietary and lifestyle changes a person can make to increase their body’s sensitivity to insulin.

-- citrus fruits, such as lemons, oranges, and limes
+- citrus fruits such as lemons, oranges, and limes

 - protein-rich foods, including lean meats, fish, soy, legumes, and nuts